CZDanol/cookieCutterStlGenerator/README.md

 --meshArea=400
         (mm) Area where the mesh is generated (+-)

---watermark=1
+--w=0
-        If set to 1, a watermark is added on the cutter
+        (mm) If set to anything else than 0, will resize the drawing so it has weight w

---watermarkText=DANOL
+--scaling=1
-        Text of the watermark
+        (mm) Used for scaling the source svg file.
+Doesn't make sense combining with 'w'.

 --openscadLocation=None
         Location of the scad exe file